WLAN-Pi/wlanpi-documentation/docs/faq.md

 ## How do I change the password for the wlanpi user

-Changing the default password for the wlanpi user is highy recommended to help secure your unit.
+Changing the default password for the wlanpi user is highly recommended to help secure your unit.

 To change from the default password (which is 'wlanpi'), SSH to the WLANP Pi and use the 'passwd' command as follows: